Defynnog No. 1 / Devynock

 INFORMATION

-Church/Chapel: Parish Church of St. Cynog
+Church / Chapel Name: Parish Church of St. Cynog, Defynnog

-Church Patron Saints: St. Cynog [aka Canog, Cynog ap Brychan, Kennauc, Mocheanog]
+Church Patron Saint(s): St. Cynog [aka Canog, Cynog ap Brychan, Kennauc, Mocheanog]

 Historical Region: formerly Breconshire